secureCodeBox/secureCodeBox/documentation/docs/how-tos/scanning-networks.md

 ```

 Nice, our scan was triggered as expected!
 Your network likely looks different.
-Depending on how many ssh hosts nmap was able to find you will see more ncrack scans started.
+Depending on how many ssh hosts nmap was able to find, you will see more ncrack scans started.

 Final hint: As already shown above, you can **create a cascading rule yourself** like any resource in Kubernetes via: